RatanLucaRazvan/YouTrackMessenger/README.md

 Configuration
 ----------------

 Before running the application, you must provide six credentials.
-All configuration is done in the src/main/java/com/jetbrains/intern/Main.java file.
+For security purposes, each of the values for the credentials was provided through the systems environment variables.

 ### Finding Your Credentials:

-1.  **YOUTRACK\_URL**: The full URL of your YouTrack instance (e.g., https://my-team.youtrack.cloud).
+1.  **YOUTRACK\_URL**: The full URL of your YouTrack instance.

 2.  **YOUTRACK\_TOKEN**: